-Fresh air and the great outdoors can work wonders for boosting everything, to be honest as well as your immune system.
+Fresh air and the great outdoors can work wonders for boosting everything.
+To be honest as well as your immune system.
 Just being outside in the fresh oxygen – especially in a park or open fields or by the sea – can really help your breathing.
-Just 30 minutes to an hour of brisk walking works to increase your circulation and heart rate, clear your sinuses, boost oxygen flow to the heart and lungs, increase your cardiovascular health, improve your mood and decrease anxiety.
-Don’t forget to look after your mental health even more if you’re feeling unwell, as heightened stress levels can really affect our physical wellbeing.
+Just 30 minutes to an hour of brisk walking works to increase your circulation and heart rate.
+It also helps to clear your sinuses, boost oxygen flow to the heart and lungs, increase your cardiovascular health, improve your mood and decrease anxiety.
+Don’t forget to look after your mental health even more if you’re feeling unwell.
+Heightened stress levels can really affect our physical wellbeing.

 One of the best ways to increase your circulation and energise your body if you’re under the weather is to jump.
 I know it might sound crazy unless you are age 6 and under, but trust me its great for all ages.
 You can either jump on foot or use a skipping rope or a mini-trampoline.
 The reason that jumping gives your immune system such a boost is that it effectively raises your metabolism.
 It enhances cardiovascular and lymphatic circulation.

 This increased flow moves lymphocytes and antibodies faster through your body.
 This helps you to get rid of impurities and anything nasty that has invaded.
 Plus, it’s a great mood booster!
 Try jumping for 5 minutes (that is pretty tough!) and notice how invigorated you feel afterwards.